New Mexico Boating - Get Refreshed!

 Launching your watercraft into our waters and enjoying a relaxing day of fishing from a canoe or kayak to the rush of speed from a personal watercraft isn't all you'll find here.

-Many lakes offer primitive camping along their shorelines.
-Others with sheltered coves offer the ability to houseboat with friends and family out on the water.
+Many state park lakes offer primitive boat camping along their sandy shorelines with your tent.
+Some with sheltered coves offer the ability to houseboat in with friends and family out on the water.
 Either style of overnight stay is available for about the price of a movie ticket.
 If you don't have a boat there are a number of marinas who will rent you a boat.
-Other marinas offer boat owners the comraderie of marina life with hundreds of slips or sheltered moorings where friends and families get together and share the latest fish story or barbecue.
+Some offer boat owners the marina life with hundreds of slips or sheltered moorings where friends and families get together and share the latest fish story or barbecue.

 The boating program for the State of New Mexico began in 1973.
 The legislation that created the program made New Mexico State Parks responsible for administering and enforcing the state boating laws and regulations on all waters in the state and providing and maintaining many of the boat facilities in the State..

 Mandatory New Mexico Boating Safety Education went into effect January 1, 2007.
-New Mexico is one of 46 states currently that has some form of mandatory boater education.
+New Mexico is one of 48 states currently that has some form of mandatory boater education.
 Most are also unaware that the New Mexico course unlike Motor Vehicle Drivers Education courses can be taken for free or on line for a minimal cost.
 The alternative usually is not pretty.

 "I would highly recommend the class to anyone involved in boating,

 whether an old hand or someone new to the sport.
 It was time well spent."
 Best Regards, James Tightmeyer